-OUR REVIEW: In a well deserved Sold Out venue, some of the most talented artists and musicians performed a concert to celebrate the life and work of Theodore Bikel.
+OUR REVIEW: In a well-deserved sold-out venue, some of the most talented artists and musicians performed a concert to celebrate the life and work of Theodore Bikel.
 Important speakers such as Sheldon Harnick spoke about how it was to live and work with Theo.
-Such as magic was created both on and off stage, that we could feel the presence of Mr Bikel all around us.
+Such as Magic was created both on and off stage, and we could feel the presence of Mr. Bikel all around us.
 An evening not to ever forget and a success by all means.

-NEW YORK -- Actor, vocalist and activist Theodore Bikel died July 21, 2015 at age 91 in Los Angeles.
-He was remembered in a memorial concert in New York City, titled "Remembering Theo - an evening of music, laughter and love," September 27 in The Kaye Playhouse at Hunter College (68th Street between Park and Lexington Ave.).
+NEW YORK -- Actor, vocalist, and activist Theodore Bikel died July 21, 2015, at age 91 in Los Angeles.
+He was remembered in a memorial concert in New York City, titled "Remembering Theo - an evening of music, laughter, and love," on September 27 in The Kaye Playhouse at Hunter College (68th Street between Park and Lexington Ave.).
 The evening featured musical performances by many of Bikel’s friends and treasured colleagues including musical greats David Broza, Peter Yarrow, Frank London, Lorin Sklamberg, Debra Straus, Jeff Warschauer, Zalmen Mlotik, Hazzan Mike Stein, Hankus Netsky, Daniel Khan and the "Fiddler on The Roof" Alumni Ensemble.
-Speakers included Sheldon Harnick, Aimee Ginsburg Bikel and Rabbi Amichai Lau Lavie.
+Speakers included Sheldon Harnick, Aimee Ginsburg Bikel, and Rabbi Amichai Lau Lavie.

 Bikel escaped from Austria to Palestine with his Jewish family during World War II.
 His family were long-time Labor Zionists and his father had named him after the Zionist leader Theodor Herzl.
 "Theo" made an auspicious stage debut in 1943 in a play by Sholom Aleichem, "Tevye the Dairyman" (on which "Fiddler on the Roof" is based), at the Habimah Theatre in Tel Aviv.
 He was to co-found the city’s Cameri Theater a few years later.

-A keepsake Memory Book will be created giving participants an opportunity to share their memories of Theo.
+A keepsake Memory Book will be created allowing participants to share their memories of Theo.
 More information on how to participate is available at www.progressiveisrael.org.

 David Broza (Israeli singer-songwriter and activist)